VandaFarsad/portfolio/README.md

 # Portfolio

-A Django web application as a developer portfolio.
+A developer portfolio template build with a Django web application.

 The Hero and About Me sections can be be added and removed via the admin page.
 Skills and projects can also be customized via the admin page.